-(\) Salaries and wage item includes executive managements salaries with a total amount of JD 55,540 for the year ended December 31, 2016 (JD 55,540 for the year ended December 31, 2015)
+^() Salaries and wages item includes executive managements salaries amounting to JD 54,343 for the year ended December 31, 2017 (JD 55,540 for the year ended December 31, 2016)

-11. Accumulated losses
+10. Accumulated losses

-The accumulated losses for the company has reached a total amount of JD 3,547,345 which comprises a 71% of the company's capital, managements plan describes the company's main activities and its ability to continue in its line of business as follows:
+The accumulated losses for the company has reached a total amount of JD 3,562,480 which comprises a 71% of the company's capital, managements plan describes the company's main activities and its ability to continue in its line of business as follows:

-- The company has filed a bank feasibility study for Al-Sultani distillation project based on the memorandum of understanding mentioned at note (12). - The company currently is following to get the ministry approval and taking the proper actions to get the privileges of Al-Sultani area. - The company is reviewing safe options for the financial status and is working on reducing expenses in order to continue in the future stages of the project.
+- The company has filed a bank feasibility study for Al-Sultani oil shale distillation project based on the approved memorandum of understanding mentioned at note (12). - The company currently is following the Ministry approval and taking the proper actions to obtain the concession of Al-Sultani area. - The company is reviewing safe options for the financial status and is working on reducing expenses in order to continue in the future stages of the project. - The company is negotiating with the Jordanian government to construct an experimental Distillation unit in order to improve and market the Jordanian oil shale, to be considered one of the project initial phases prior to the development phase, with the company keeping its concession right of Al-Sultani area which is mentioned in the memorandum of understanding.

-12. Memorandum of understanding and agreements
+11. Memorandum of understanding and agreements

-A memorandum of understanding had been signed between the company and the Government of Jordan on April 11, 2010 and adjusted on October 4, 2010, which the minister of Energy and Natural Resources granted and the company with approval of the Ministry Council the exploring right and mining of oil shale in Al-Sultani area with the condition of conducting a feasibility study acceptable by banks and prepare a business development plan to be accomplished within a short period of time from the start date of mining to be able to get the privilege right from the government. the Memorandum was extended to April 11, 2014, a feasibility study was submitted on time.

-- An agreement was signed between the company and CJ Group Solution Pvt.
+- A memorandum of understanding had been signed between the company and the Government of Jordan on April 11, 2010 and adjusted on October 4, 2010, which the minister of Energy and Natural Resources granted the company with approval of the Ministry Council and The Natural Resources of Jordan the exploring right and mining of oil shale in Al-Sultani area with the condition of conducting a feasibility study acceptable by banks and prepare a business development plan to be accomplished within a short period of time from the start date of mining to be able to get the privilege right from the government, the Memorandum was extended to April 11, 2014, a feasibility study was submitted on time. - An agreement was signed between the company and CJ Group Solution Pvt.
 Ltd. India on December 16, 2010 adjusted on April 17, 2011, which followed by an annex on December 5, 2011 to establish a private shareholding co. in Jordan to create a project in Al-Sultani area to benefit from oil shale in the area to execute the privilege right granted to the company, where the CJ Group provides all financial requirements to cover the cost of the project in all phases and to pay the needed payments on time without any additional cost or responsibility on the company. according to that Al-Sultan Oil International was established and registered on December 24, 2012 where the main objectives of the company are to mine for oil, natural gas and to produce electrical energy. - CJ Group Solution did not comply with agreement and till date neither issue a financial statements nor provide the financing requirements of the project according to above mentioned agreement, based on that privilege right was retained.

-13. Lawsuits
+12. Lawsuits

-(\) Lawsuits raised by the company
+() Lawsuits raised by the company